thachln/word-of-the-day/training/Hung Phuc/README.txt

-This is my submit location
+This is my project of sum 2 number in string